K3 surfaces with two involutions and low Picard number: Quartics with a node

 \section{Quartics with a node}

+In this section, we will see how a nodal quartic surface can be used to produce an example of a K3 surface defined over $\IQ$, with degree $2d$ and Picard number $2$ which admits a non-symplectic involution, for infinitely many values of $d$.

-In this section, let $X\subset \IP^3$ be a quartic surface with a single node, i.e., an $A_1$-singularity, and no other singularities.
+Let $X\subset \IP^3$ be a quartic surface with a single node, i.e., an $A_1$-singularity, and no other singularities.
 Then a smooth model $S$ of $X$ can be obtained by blowing up this node.
-This surface $S$ contains at least two prime divisors: the pullback $H$ of a hyperplane of~$X$ not containing the node and hence $H^2=4$, and the exceptional divisor $E$ over the node of $X$.
+This surface $S$ contains at least two prime divisors: the pullback $H$ of a hyperplane of~$X$, and the exceptional divisor $E$ over the node of $X$.
 The exceptional divisor is a smooth rational curve, and so~$E^2=-2$.
-Because the hyperplane is \emph{not} passing through the node, we have that $H.E=0$.
-This means that $\Pic S$ contains the lattice $\langle H, E\rangle \cong [4 \; 0\; -2]$.
-If~$\rho(S)=2$, then this will be the the complete Picard group of~$S$.
+As the hyperplane can be assumed \emph{not} to contain the node, we have that $H^2=4$ and $H.E=0$.
+This means that $\Pic S$ contains the lattice $\langle H, E\rangle \cong [4 \; 0\; {-}2]$.
+If~$\rho(S)=2$, then this will be the complete Picard group of~$S$.